Abbreviations

 A special case are releases that combine a disc and a cover from different countries.
 On the one hand, it wasn't unusual for smaller European countries to import records from Britain and house them in their own covers (see, for example, the Danish Laughing Gnome single).
 On the other hand, Austrian copies of The Best of Bowie were sold in imported UK covers.
 But by and large, such cases were exceptions.

 From the mid-1980s onwards, it became more difficult to determine the exact origin of a record: due to the continuing internationalisation of the record industry, expecially European releases were more often distributed all over the continent.
 Frequently, labels did no longer give any information concerning the country of manufacture, but simply bore an imprint like "Made in EC" or "Made in EEC".
 However, in most cases the exact country can be identified by more detailed information on the cover, or by the copyright association on the label.
+I have usually filed such records under the most likely country of intended release.
 Otherwise, I have simply filed such records under "EU".

 Bootlegs and counterfeits are a special case.
 Since the producers of such releases do not normally want to be identified, they often try to conceil the country of manufacture or even give wrong information.
 Sometimes the origin of a bootleg or counterfeit is known, but sometimes I had to fall back on dubious information such as the label design or information found on the record.
 So be warned: my statements on the origin of bootlegs and counterfeits are not very reliable, but have to be regarded as "work in progress".